mc-LizX/LizX-Tools/README.md

 # LizTools

-LizTools is a lightweight and functional Minecraft mod developed by LizX, designed to enhance gameplay experience with practical tools and utilities.
+LizTools is a lightweight Minecraft mod developed by LizX, designed to enhance gameplay experience with practical tools and utilities.

 Supports Minecraft Forge 1.20.1